palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 Whether contributing to a repository owned by your team, or to another team's product or library, the first step should almost always (see below for exceptions) be to reach out to the team and discuss your contribution:

+- Read project-specific contribution notes in the README or CONTRIBUTING file
 - Check the relevant GitHub or JIRA issues for related work
 - Send an email, comment on a relevant ticket, or discuss your contribution over a beer